Its-Sol/Its-Sol/README.md

+-
-- Hi, My name is Marcio, but i prefer being called Sol, my github username is @Its-Sol
+- Hi, My name is Marcio, but i prefer being called Sol, my GitHub username is @Its-Sol
 - I’m interested in backend web development
-- I’m currently learning C, and linux terminal usage
+- I’m currently learning C to learn about memory and pointers, i'm also learning linux terminal usage, after learning C i'll learn Java
-- Right now i don't wanna collaborate on any open source projects, cuz i don't feel ready, but it would be cool to do it in the future
 - Pronouns: It/Its

 <!---